bduggan/raku-samaki/README.md

 NAME
 ====

-Samaki -- Stitch together snippets of code and data
+Samaki -- Simple Arrangements of Modules with Any Kind of Items

 SYNOPSIS
 ========